Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

 \subsection{Gibbs-Markov-Young structures}

 Here we recall the structures which have been introduced in \cite{Y1}.
 Let $f:M\to M$ be a $C^{1+}$ diffeomorphism of a finite dimensional Riemannian manifold~$M$, \( \leb \) (Lebesgue measure) the normalized Riemannian volume on the Borel sets of \( M \).
-Given a submanifold $\gamma\subset M$, and $\leb_\gamma$ denotes the Lebesgue measure on $\gamma$ induced by the restriction of the Riemannian structure to~$\gamma$.
+Given a submanifold $\gamma\subset M$, we use $\leb_\gamma$ to denote the Lebesgue measure on $\gamma$, induced by the restriction of the Riemannian structure to~$\gamma$.